 Synthetic insulation is made up of polyester that is spun into filaments to create pockets of air between the fibres.
 Whilst not as warm or compressible as down, synthetic insulation outperforms down in wet conditions.
 Synthetic resists water for longer and provides insulation even after saturated, making it a more reliable insulation in all conditions.
 The man-made insulation tends to be less expensive, dries quicker and is easier to care for, than its counter partner down, yet is not as warm or compactable.

 Synthetic insulation is measured in grams per square meter, this measurement is not the weight of the jacket.
 As a rule of thumb, 50-100g of insulation is great for spring and autumn conditions or as a technical mid-layer, whilst jackets with 100-200g of insulation are ideal for colder conditions.

 With Down’s biggest drawback is its wet weather performance, a water-resistant down was created.
 Found in a number of down products, the down has been treated with a hydrophobic coating at the molecular level.
 This process helps the down to deal with wet and humid conditions to maintain its superior loft and insulation ability.

 Less common and highly technical, a hybrid jacket draws the strengths of down and synthetic insulation to maximise functionality.
 It is common to find synthetic fill in the upper part of the jacket, in the shoulders and arms, where the jacket is most likely to get wet.
 Whilst the core body is filled with down to maximise warmth and compressibility.

 Baffle Size and Construction

-Baffles are the container section of insulation that prevents the materials from gather in the bottom of the jacket instead of being evenly distributed.
-The size and construction of the baffles has a big impact on the effectiveness of the insulation.
+Baffles are the container section of insulation that prevents the materials from gathering in the bottom of the jacket instead of being evenly distributed.
+The size and construction of the baffles have a big impact on the effectiveness of the insulation.